Top Keyboard for Programmers: A Custom Builder’s Advice on Layouts, Switches, and more.

-We know you’re hammering out functions, shortcuts, and curly braces all day, so speed, comfort, and customization are everything.
-The right keyboard can turbocharge your workflow, help you dodge wrist pain, and make coding feel like a breeze.
+I know you’re hammering out functions, shortcuts, and curly braces all day, so speed, comfort, and customization are everything.
+Picking the top keyboard for programmers can turbocharge your workflow and is one of the reasons why you should buy a mechanical keyboard.
+Better yet, why you should build your own.

 This guide will go over layouts, switches, ergonomics, and the ultimate coder’s secret weapon: programmable layers.